Hoshikuz/osu-wiki/wiki/Contests/TKBC/2/en.md

 ## Organisation

-The Taiko Korean Beatmap Contest #2 is run by members of the Korean osu!taiko mapping community.
+The Taiko Korean Beatmap Contest #2 was run by members of the Korean osu!taiko mapping community.

 | Position | Member(s) |
 | :-- | :-- |